Saltdean United F.C.: History

 In 2017 the Saltdean United Women's team were formed under the management of Joe McTiffen.
 The Women have gone from strength to strength and have enjoyed several promotions in a short period of time.
-As runners up of the Sussex Women's league in 2017/18, they were promoted to the South East Counties Premier Division.
-In 2018/19 as runners up in the league they were promoted to the London and South East Premier Division and were winners of the South East Counties Women's League Cup.
+As runners up of the Sussex Women's league in 2017–18, they were promoted to the South East Counties Premier Division.
+In 2018–19 as runners up in the league they were promoted to the London and South East Premier Division and were winners of the South East Counties Women's League Cup.

-Into a new decade and the club continues to thrive, with the First Team enjoying a strong start to the 2020/21 season in the Southern Combination Football League Premier Division under the management of Bryan O’Toole.
+With the start of a decade the club maintained its performance, with the First Team enjoying a strong start to the 2020–21 season in the Southern Combination Football League Premier Division under the management of Bryan O’Toole.
 The Women's team continue to strengthen their position with the addition of a new Development Squad in 2020 and a partnership with Withdean Youth FC to provide a clear pathway for girls into senior Women's football.

 The hard work continues throughout the club, with representation in more leagues and divisions than ever before in the club's history with Men's and Women's First Teams, Women's Development Squad, Men's Under 23's and Under 18's and Youth Teams from Under 7's to Under 16's.

 The 2021–22 season saw Saltdean finish second in the division and despite having a high enough points-per-game record to gain promotion to the Isthmian League, the club were denied promotion after failing ground grading requirements.